pestphp/website/source/docs/underlying-test-case.md

 ### `uses()`

-The `uses` function bounds a class and/or traits to test files.
+The `uses` function binds a class and/or trait to the test files.

 ```php
 <?php